yatindeokar/MyLoadingButton/README.md

-## My Loading Button
+# MyLoadingButton

-My Loading Button is a library that allows you to create a animated button which convert into loading, error and done state.
+MyLoadingButton is a library that allows you to create a animated button which converts into loading, error and done state.

 ![myloadingbuttondemon](https://user-images.githubusercontent.com/13361899/33232256-c7ed20be-d228-11e7-8894-fbc670a47317.gif)